nats-io/nats-architecture-and-design/adr/ADR-56.md

 This setting will require API Level 2.

+The interactions between `PersistMode:async` and `sync:always` are as follows:

+ * `PersistMode:default`, `sync:always` - all writes are flushed (default) and synced
+ * `PersistMode:default`, not `sync:always` - all writes are flushed (default), but synced only per sync interval
+ * `PersistMode:async` - PubAck is essentially returned first, writes are batched in-memory, and the write happens asynchronously in the background

 ### Implications:

  * The Publish Ack will be sent before the data is known to be written to disk